SergioGranSol/themeColor/README.md

 # ThemeColor

-Create a new bootstrap palette color
+Create a new [Bootstrap](https://getbootstrap.com/) color palette

 ## Getting Started

-This scss files will help you to create new palettes color and apply them whit just one class
+This scss file will help you to create new color palettes and apply them whit just one class

 ### Prerequisites